Dhanvine321/AI-Flower-Classifier/README.md

 ## Dataset

-The model was trained on a diverse dataset that contains images of flowers belonging to the five main classes: daisy, dandelion, roses, sunflowers, and tulips.
+The model was trained on a diverse dataset I obtained from Kaagle that contains images of flowers belonging to the five main classes: daisy, dandelion, roses, sunflowers, and tulips.
 The training, validation, and testing sets were split to evaluate the performance of the model accurately.

 ## Usage